The worst thing about plastic straws is that most of the time, they're not a choice.

 - Get rid of straws completely

-If you find you really like to use a straw at home, or you want to provide them in your business, there are two great ways to go.
-The first, best one is trying a reusable straw, which can be washed along with dishes.
+For anyone who really likes to use a straw at home, or for someone who wants to provide a better option at a business for those who need them, there are several ways to go.
+The first, best one is trying a reusable straw, which can be washed along with dishes, so they are good option for someone who knows they want a straw when eating out.
 They come in stainless steel or glass.
 (I've tried both, and the metal ones are best for longevity, though the glass ones are great for cocktails, and are stronger than you'd think — they come in all kinds of sizes and some have fun decorations.)
-You can find the stainless straws everywhere from Williams Sonoma to Bed, Bath, and Beyond, as well as online.
+You can find the stainless straws in plenty of brick-and-mortar stores, as well as online.

-Another option is paper straws, which are disposable and also sometimes come in lots of pretty decorative colors and patterns.
+Another option is paper straws, which are disposable and also can be found in decorative colors and patterns.
 (These are my favorite.)
 You can even find them made from recycled paper!
+Some paper options don't always hold up as well, so they are fine for single-use but may can get mushy over time.

-With so many option available, there's no reason to add to the plastic straw waste problem.
+With so many options available, there's no reason to add to the plastic straw waste problem.
 So often with environmental issues, solutions aren't that simple, but this is an easy one to support.
-So c'mon, just do it.